frontendprof/react-tailwind-uzbeksoft/README.md

 2. Rendering images and title,desc,link with flex and styling them

 ### GamePass component

 1. Loading appropriate image
 2. Different texts and button rendering with style of tailwind

+### Section3 component

+1. Loading section3 data
+2. Rendering images and title,desc,link with flex and styling them

+### ThisHoliday component

+1. Loading appropriate image
+2. Different texts and button rendering with style of tailwind